 Launch Guide Preview from the Guide Details page with the Preview button next to Manage in App.

-Launch Guide Preview in the Visual Design Studio while editing a guide using the Preview button in the action bar.
-You can launch preview in the same browser or a new tab.
+Launch the guide preview in the Visual Design Studio while editing a guide using the Preview button in the action bar.
+You can launch the preview in the same browser or a new tab.
 You're returned to guide editing in the Visual Design Studio after previewing your guide after using either option.

 Restart the preview as needed.
 Return to the designer to edit the guide or exit the Visual Design Studio.

 Automatic activation displays the guide as soon as all the conditions for displaying that guide are met.
 All requirements for activation must be fulfilled for the guide to display.